huggingface/hmtl/demo/README.md

 This is a demonstration of our NLP system: HMTL is a neural model for resolving four fundamental tasks in NLP, namely *Named Entity Recognition*, *Entity Mention Detection*, *Relation Extraction* and *Coreference Resolution* using multi-task learning.

-[comment]: <> (For a brief introduction to multi-task learning, you can refer to our blog post (LINK TO COME).
-Each of the four tasks considered is detailed in the following section.)
+For a brief introduction to multi-task learning, you can refer to [our blog post](https://medium.com/p/b4e1d5c3faf).
+Each of the four tasks considered is detailed in the following section.

-The web interface for the demo can be found here (LINK TO COME) for you to try and play with it.
+The web interface for the demo can be found [here](https://huggingface.co/hmtl/) for you to try and play with it.
 HMTL comes with the web visualization client if you prefer to run on your local machine.

 <img src="https://github.com/huggingface/hmtl/blob/master/demo/HMTL_demo.png" alt="HMTL Demo" width="900"/>

 ## Setup

-The web demo (LINK TO COME) is based on Python 3.6 and [AllenNLP](https://github.com/allenai/allennlp).
+The [web demo](https://huggingface.co/hmtl/) is based on Python 3.6 and [AllenNLP](https://github.com/allenai/allennlp).

 The easiest way to setup a clean and working environment with the necessary dependencies is to refer to the setup section in the [parent folder](https://github.com/huggingface/hmtl#dependecies-and-installation).
 A few supplementary dependecies are listed in `requirements.txt`  and are required to run the demo.